4.

 The 5 Biblical Ministries

-An in-depth study of Acts chapter 2 where Luke clearly explains the Biblical ministry system and how ministry and growth are interrelated.
+An in-depth study of Acts chapter 2 where Luke clearly explains the biblical ministry system and how ministry and growth are interrelated.

 Class by: